 SpreadsheetConverter automatically sends submitted web forms to any Inbox.
 The basic service is free.
-You enter the e-mail address in the Configure Submit options on the Workbook tab in the Settings panel.
+You enter the e-mail address in the Configure Submit options on the Workbook tab in the task pane.

 When you create a web form, you need to specify to which e-mail address each submitted form is to be sent.
 There are also many other powerful options that let you tailor the forms submission process to your requirements.

-SpreadsheetConverter provides a number of different buttons you can use on a web form.
-The most important one is “Submit”, since this is the button that is used to send a completed form for processing.
+The toolbar can include a number of different action buttons.
+The most important one is Submit since this is the button that is used to send a completed form for processing.
 This checkbox must be checked for every electronic form.